Upright-us-archive/S3Copy/README.md

 1. Create a new Lambda function on AWS.
 2. Upload the ZIP package to your Lambda function.
-3. Add an event source to your Lambda function:
+3. Set your Lambda function's execution role to use an existing role, then assign it the S3Copy IAM role (or the new role you created).
- * Event Source Type: S3
+4. Add an event to the source S3 bucket:
- * Bucket: your source bucket
+ * Event: All object create events
- * Event Type: Object Created
+ * Sent to: Lambda function
-4. Set your Lambda function to execute using the S3Copy IAM role (or a new one if necessary).
+ * Lambda: S3Copy (or the name of your new Lambda function)